 It goes without saying that understanding the psyches around us is important.
 Individuals and groups are led astray when they misread them.
-Woman think they’ve found the perfect man, and six months later that have bruises.
-Nations trust their leaders, and later die in their unjust wars.
+Women think they’ve found the perfect man, and six months later they have bruises.
+Nations trust their leaders and later die in their unjust wars.
 Americans wonder about the appeal of Hitler or Stalin, psychopaths full or rage and patriotic fervor, but they fawn over their own psychopathic leaders and provocateurs.
 We are drawn to those who make us feel good about ourselves by directing animus toward others.
-So many political pundits and politicians are vile, horrific human beings filled with hate and vitriol, but people listen to them intently.
+Many political pundits and politicians are vile, horrific human beings filled with hate and vitriol, but people listen to them intently.
 Without a careful reading of the psyche, the demagogues hold sway.

 And this says as much about most of us as it does about them.
 We too are often filled with hate, anger, treachery, irrationality, homophobia, xenophobia and sadism.
 As Shakespeare put it: “The fault … is not in our stars, but in ourselves …” We suffer in the presence of damaged psyches that spew their psychic waste, and we suffer enduring our own psyches too.
 So what can we do about this?

 As for recognizing and eradicating our own demons, we might begin, as was suggested in a recent column, by quieting our minds, re-assessing who we are, and trying to become whole, integrated human beings.
-There is obviously more to explaining how to do this than this column permits.
-It may involve professional counseling, meditation, exercise and more.
-But I do think that people should be continually in the process of becoming, of changing, of transforming.
-This pursuit should last a lifetime or, if the reincarnationists are right, multiple lifetimes.
-(Yes, a literal interpretation of reincarnation is silly.
-But in the sense that people die and others are reborn with different genetic combinations is a kind of reincarnation.)
+But how do we do this?
+It may involve professional counseling, rigorous study, meditation, exercise, and more.
+But I do think that people should be continually in the process of becoming, changing, transforming.
+This pursuit should last a lifetime.
 We must begin by changing ourselves.

 As for changing others, that is unlikely.
 Instead, we should avoid those who spew their toxic, psychic waste.
 If you can escape their presence, do so expeditiously.
 They will damage you.
 If you must interact with them, minimize contact.
 But respond to such interaction not with anger but with sympathy, for others had no control over the external situations that in large part created them.
 All you can control, as the Stoics taught long ago, is your own mind.
 Try not to be disturbed, but avoid masochistic tendencies too.
 You have no obligation to endure the psychologically unhealthy, escape them if you can.